Charlie Cunningham (musician)

 Charlie Cunningham (born 1984) is an English singer-songwriter and guitarist from Buckinghamshire.
-He has released two studio albums, Lines (2017) and Permanent Way (2019).
+He has released four studio albums; Lines (2017), Permanent Way (2019), Frame (2023) and In Light (2025).

 Career

 In January 2017, Charlie Cunningham released his debut album, Lines on Swedish label Dumont Dumont, including lead single, "Minimum", to critical acclaim, and went on tour in Europe and North America later that year.
-Lines won the Album Of The Year Award at the Pop Awards 2018.
+Lines won the Album of the Year Award at the Pop Awards 2018.
 His second album, Permanent Way, was released in May 2019 on BMG.